ZcashFoundation/frost/rfcs/0001-messages.md

     signing_commitments: HashMap<ParticipantID, SigningCommitments>,
 }

+/// The data required to serialize `frost::SignatureShare`.
+///
 /// Each signer sends their signatures to the aggregator who is going to collect them
-///  and generate a final spend signature. struct MsgSignatureShare {
+///  and generate a final spend signature. struct messages::SignatureShare {
      /// This participant's signature over the message:
      ///  `frost::SignatureShare.signature`
     signature: frost::Scalar,
 }

+/// The data required to serialize a successful output from `frost::aggregate()`.
+///
-/// The final signature is broadcasted by the aggregator to any participant. struct MsgFinalSignature {
+/// The final signature is broadcasted by the aggregator to any participant. struct messages::AggregateSignature {
     /// The aggregated group commitment: `Signature<SpendAuth>.r_bytes` returned by `frost::aggregate`
     group_commitment: jubjub::AffinePoint,
     /// A plain Schnorr signature created by summing all the signature shares: